rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

         -  [APOD cycle](https://docs.Nvidia.com/cuda/cuda-c-best-practices-guide/#assess-parallelize-optimize-deploy).
 - What is Kokkos, why you might want to use it and how to get started with it.
 Some resources:
     - [ATPESC 2022 Kokkos session](https://www.youtube.com/watch?v=64Qczo9biBI&list=PLcbxjEfgjpO9OeDu--H9_XqyxPj3MkjdN&index=29) by Damien Lebrun Grandie, co-leader of the Kokkos core team (Oak Ridge National lab).
-    - [Kokkos lecture series](https://www.youtube.com/watch?v=rUIcWtFU5qM&list=PLqtSvL1MDrdFgDYpITs7aQAH9vkrs6TOF) (kind of outdated, but you can find a lot of resources online, also, join the slack!).
+    - [Kokkos lecture series](https://www.youtube.com/watch?v=rUIcWtFU5qM&list=PLqtSvL1MDrdFgDYpITs7aQAH9vkrs6TOF) (kind of outdated, still relevant.
+Also, join [the slack](https://kokkosteam.slack.com/)!.
     -  **Note:** you really *should* consider using Kokkos, or any other portable programming model.
 It's good enough so that CEA adopted it for it's legacy codes! (see [the CExA project](https://cexa-project.org/)).

 ### Disclaimers

 If you think I wrote something that is wrong, or misleading please let me know!
+Moreover, do not take my word as gospel, always test and evaluate my advice for your specific problem and report to me if they hurt performance !

 I am running my performance tests on Nvidia GPUs, just because they are more easily available to me, and that I am more familiar with the performance tools such as [nsight systems](https://developer.Nvidia.com/nsight-systems) (`nsys`) and [nsight compute](https://developer.Nvidia.com/nsight-compute) (`ncu`).
 However, note that AMD provides similar profilers and that the advice that I give here are general enough so that they apply for GPUs from both vendors.
 Although, at the time I am writing this (September 2025), rocm's kernel profilers seem a lot less user friendly.
-Moreover, do not take my word, test and evaluate yourself!

 I will use Kokkos as the programming model for the code sample, just because I work with it, and that performance portability is **important**.
 Again, the concepts are simple enough so that you can translate them to your favorite programming model, OpenMP, SYCL, Cuda, Hip.

 It is important to note that I am heavily biased towards memory-related optimization as the CFD code that I am working on is memory bound.
-Moreover, I plan on adding to this blog post as I learn more.
+Lastly, I plan on adding/improving this blog post as I learn more.

 I acknowledge the use of generative AI to improve wording, and help generating some of the code samples.